nicobou/satie/INSTALL-SATIE.md

 * SuperCollider 3.10+
 * sc3-plugins 3.10+
 * SATIE quark
-* additional downloadable ressources for ambisonics
+* additional downloadable resources for ambisonics

 In-depth documentation and platform specific installation instructions for SuperCollider and sc3-plugins can be found in their respective Github repositories:
 * [SuperCollider on GitHub](https://github.com/supercollider/supercollider/tree/master)